 Ed and I had been planning in engaging in a little Afternoon Delight one afternoon when Mrs. Jones showed up with a tuna casserole.
 Now, Mrs. Jones is our closest neighbor, geographically speaking, but try as we might, we have never quite managed to make friends with her.
 She's as close to the stereotypical spinster schoolmarm as you can find in real life, and she always manages to catch us in our most singular moments.

 There are a lot of misunderstandings between us -- stuff like the times our mail lady left my fannish mail in Mrs. Jones' box by mistake.
 The first time it happened, the mail in question was an issue of Holier Than Thou; the next time it was a Cultic fractional entitled "Large Painful Turds."
-(And some fannish friends still wonder why I strongly favor mail in plain brown wrappers.)
-When our phone was on a party line, Mrs. Jones picked up at all the wrong moments.
+(And some fannish friends still wonder why I strongly favor mail in plain brown wrappers.) (( Besides being in SAPS, Meg is also a member of The Cult, a rotating-editor letter apa. )) When our phone was on a party line, Mrs. Jones picked up at all the wrong moments.
 It took a lot of explaining before she was finally convinced that a 'Cultic Seance' had nothing to do with a coven of witches gathering 'round the bubbling brew.
 After all, she'd heard with her own ears that Steve had brought a new bubbling brew to the Cultic seance.
 Then there was the time I had a bathtub full of washing photos and Mrs. Jones heard Ed complain that he couldn't take a bath because the tub "was full of naked ladies and Michael in his jockey shorts."

 But you get the general idea.
 I can understand why Mrs. Jones has always looked at us with a vague sense of alarm.
 She's really a very nice lady, and even after nine years of this kind of nonsense, she still tries her best to be neighborly, by doing things like bringing us a tuna fish casserole when I'm sick and money is a bit tight.